JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 Class Fields: an Improvement?

 ES6 class definitions were simplistic.
-Class fields should aid readability and enable some interesting options.
-I don’t particularly like using a hash
+ES2019 class fields require less code, aid readability, and enable some interesting object-oriented programming possibilities.

-# to denote private members, but unexpected behaviors and performance issues would be incurred without it (refer to JavaScript’s new #private class fields for a detailed explanation).

-Perhaps it goes without saying, but I’m going to say it anyway: the concepts discussed in this article are subject to change and may never be implemented!
-That said, JavaScript class fields have practical benefits and interest is rising.
-It’s a safe bet.